arminbro/generate-react-cli/readme.md

 export default TemplateName;
 ```

-**Important** - You can also use the following keywords within your custom templates to format the component name in your templates accordingly:
+**Important:** You can use the following keywords within your custom templates to format the component name.
+Note that the built-in GRC templates use `templatename` casing by default:

 | Keyword         | Replacement                                                                                    |
 | --------------- | ---------------------------------------------------------------------------------------------- |